 Problems with schools

-As a result of the Māori cultural renaissance initiated by Āpirana Ngata in the 1920s and influenced by the British policy in Africa of cultural adaptation, Māori arts and crafts were introduced into the native schools in the 1930s, with mixed success.
-However, it was significant in signalling the end of the hard-line assimilation policy.
+As a result of the Māori cultural renaissance initiated by Apirana Ngata in the 1920s, and influenced by a British policy in Africa of cultural adaptation, Māori arts and crafts were introduced into the native schools in the 1930s, with mixed success.
+This innovation was significant in signalling the end of the hard-line assimilation policy.

 Although secondary education became free in the 1930s, Māori had very limited access to secondary schooling, as high schools were in urban centres and Māori were still very much a rural people.
 In the late 1930s fewer than 1,000 Māori children attended secondary school – most of them at Māori boarding schools.
 Native district high schools were established from 1941 by adding secondary departments to existing schools; by 1956 there were 13.
 At first these were poorly resourced and heavily biased towards manual instruction, until the introduction of School Certificate, a national exam, in 1945.

 The post-war period